syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the culture in uploadbox.
+Configures the culture data and sets the culture to the Uploadbox.